 Hudson has 26 tackles so far this year.
 After serving as a backup during his freshman campaign, Hudson broke out in 2017.
 The first-year starter totaled 83 tackles with 18.5 tackles for a loss, eight sacks, nine passes broken up and two interceptions.
 Hudson (6-0, 205) is an excellent blitzer with the upside to develop more coverage skills.
 He will be an interesting prospect to watch and has the potential to rise.

 15.San Francisco 49ers:J.K.
 Dobbins, RB, Ohio State

 2019 NFL Mock Draft Pick (as of 10/26): Nick Bosa, DE

 Matt Breida is a nice rotational player, but Jerick McKinnon could end up being a disappointment.

-Dobbins has averaged 5.8 yards per carry this season for 323 yards with two touchdowns.
+Dobbins has averaged 4.3 yards per carry this season for 521 yards with four touchdowns.
 In 2017, Mike Weber was supposed to be the next star running back at Ohio State, but an injury slowed him down to start the season.
-The Buckeyes turned to Dobbins and never looked back, because the freshman dominated the competition.
+The Buckeyes turned to Dobbins and never looked back, as the freshman dominated the competition.
 He averaged 7.2 yards per carry in 2017 for 1,403 yards with seven touchdowns.
 He also had 22 receptions for 135 yards and a touchdown.
 Dobbins has a fast first-step and is a danger to break off long runs on any carry.